kv4s4n/Self-Balancing-Robot/README.md

 ## Self-Balancing-Robot

-Project Report for Self-Balancing Robot group project.
-All relevant links are within the file itself.
+Project Report for Self-Balancing Robot group project using Arduino.
+All relevant arduino programs are stored in text files.